romanows/ItemCounter/README.md

 external dependencies, and sane default behavior.
 They also take
 advantage of Java generics.

+[Javadoc](http://romanows.github.com/ItemCounter/doc/index.html) is available online.
 Feedback and bugfixes are welcomed.
-Enjoy!

 Brian Romanowski
 romanows@gmail.com